 Field Museum Internship

-In cooperation with the Chicago Field Museum in Chicago, Illinois, the University of Notre Dame Anthropology Department has established a summer internship program open to anthropology majors and minors.
-This internship is intended to help promote our department's goals of increasing the number of our students pursuing a Ph.D in anthropology, and while planning to obtain a Ph.D after graduation is not a requirement for this internship, it will obviously help your candidacy.
+In cooperation with the Chicago Field Museum, Notre Dame's Department of Anthropology has established a summer internship program open to anthropology majors and minors.
+This internship is intended to help inspire more of our students to pursue a Ph.D. in anthropology, and while planning to go to graduate school for anthropology is not a requirement for this internship, it will help your candidacy.

-The Internship occurs during the UND summer schedule.
+The internship takes place during the Notre Dame summer vacation.
 Students will be supported with a stipend to help defray costs associated with transportation, housing, and meals.
-Please note: graduating seniors are ineligible to apply.

-Applicants should submit a complete application as attachments in an email with with the subject line “Field Museum Internship” to Prof. Eric Haanstad EJHaanstad@nd.edu.
-A complete applications consists of:
+Applicants should submit a complete application as attachments in an email with the subject line “Field Museum Internship” to Prof. Eric Haanstad at EJHaanstad@nd.edu.
+A complete application consists of:

 a letter of application (describing why you would like to be an intern at the Field and your qualifications)